-A great fan of the Bauhaus approach to industrial design, I always liked the beautiful in its simplicity layout of the famous Swiss Railway Clock and its numerous more compact reincarnations currently sold by the Swiss watchmaker Mondaine.
+A great fan of the Bauhaus approach to industrial design, I always liked the beautiful simple layout of the Swiss Railway Clock and its numerous more compact reincarnations currently sold by the Swiss watchmaker Mondaine.
 Thanks to the people from the U.S.-based WatchCo.com online retailer, I finally have the pleasure to review one of the recent additions to the growing family: the simple, yet elegant Mondaine Classic Big Date (Ref.
 A669.30008.11SBO).